Kocal/django-test-websockets/README.rst

 Event-driven programming?
 `````````````````````````
-No, it uses AJAX to send datas to the server, but it uses Websocket to receive datas from the server.
+No, but it can make it like event-driven I guess.

 Read more at `Event-driven programming`_.